Unboxed-Software/solana-course/content/intro-to-writing-data.md

 - Explain transaction fees
 - Use `@solana/web3.js` to send SOL
 - Use `@solana/web3.js` to sign transactions
-- Use Solana explorer to view transactions
+- Use Solana Explorer to view transactions
 ---

 # Summary

 All modifications to onchain data happen through **transactions**.
 Transactions are mostly a set of instructions that invoke Solana programs.
-Transactions are atomic, meaning they either succeed - if all the instructions have executed properly - or fail, as if the transaction hasn't been run at all.
+Transactions are atomic, meaning they either succeed - if all the instructions have been executed properly - or fail as if the transaction hasn't been run at all.

 # Lesson